dormouse/Flask_Docs_ZhCn/api.rst

 .. data:: current_app

-   Points to the application handling the request.
-This is useful for extensions that want to support multiple applications running side by side.
-This is powered by the application context and not by the request context, so you can change the value of this proxy by using the :meth:`~flask.Flask.app_context` method.
+    A proxy to the application handling the current request.
+This is useful to access the application without needing to import it, or if it can't be imported, such as when using the application factory pattern or in blueprints and extensions.

+    This is only available when an
+    :doc:`application context </appcontext>` is pushed.
+This happens automatically during requests and CLI commands.
+It can be controlled manually with :meth:`~flask.Flask.app_context`.

     This is a proxy.
 See :ref:`notes-on-proxies` for more information.

 .. autofunction:: has_request_context